telecombcn-dl/2017-dlai-team5/README.md

 ### Objectives

 <p style="text-align: justify">
-Playing the whole game is quite an ambitious goal that is currently only whithin the reach of scripted agents.
+Playing the whole game is quite an ambitious goal that currently is only whithin the reach of scripted agents.
 However, the StarCraft II learning environment provides several challenges that are most appropriate to test the learning capabilities of an intelligent agent.
-It is our intention to develop an intelligent Deep RL agent that performs successfully on one of the several mini-games with bound objectives.
+It is our intention to develop an intelligent Deep RL agent that can perform successfully on several mini-games with bound objectives.
 Moreover, we want to experiment with the reward system to see how several changes may influence the behaviour of the agent.
-That's why we can define our objectives as:
+That's why we can define our objectives by:
 </p>

 <ul>